 There are numerous tools available on the internet to create bootable USB from iso but here we’ll use a free tool “Rufus” because of reliable and faster file conversion.

 When it is downloaded, double-click on it and click on yes.
 It will be open immediately.

-Important Note*: please copy all of your data from your USB Drive because Rufus will erase all of your data from USB and will format your USB.
+Important Note*: please copy all of your data from your USB Drive because Rufus will erase all of your data from the USB and will format your USB.

 The first option is the Device.
 The connected USB will show up under the Device menu option.
-If you have multiple USBs connected with your Windows PC, then make sure to select the proper one or remove unnecessary USBs.
+If you have multiple USBs connected to your Windows PC, then make sure to select the proper one or remove unnecessary USBs.